 Dog Microchipping

-Many dog owners wonder if dog microchipping is necessary for their pets and if it’s worth the expense.
-At Countryside, we can help assist you with our dog microchipping services to ensure your dog has at least some means of identification should he or she unexpectedly go missing.
+Many dog owners wonder if dog microchipping is necessary for their pets, and if it’s worth the expense.
+Here at CountrySide, we can help you take the right steps to ensure your dog has the proper means of identification in the event that they unexpectedly go missing.

 As a result, dog microchipping has become an important means of identifying your dog.
 Still, many dog owners are either fearful of the procedure or are unaware of what a microchip actually is and its benefits.